-• Include local area code: all subscribers within the caller's local area, e.g. if a subscriber has country-code 43 and area-code 1, then selecting this checkbox would result in the implicit number pattern: ^431.
+- Include local area code: all subscribers within the caller's local area, e.g. if a subscriber has countrycode 43 and area-code 1, then selecting this checkbox would result in the implicit number pattern: ^431. - Intra PBX calls within same customer: all subscribers that belong to the same PBX customer as the caller himself.